CarterKerstetter/Chess_AI/README.md

 # Chess_AI
-Chess game with different AI
+Chess game with different AI still in progress